Create with joy

 About the Artist

-Kerrie Illsley is a ceramic artist whose work centres around beings known as Nummias - devoted vessels that sit somewhere between sculpture and companion.
+Kerrie Illsley is a ceramic artist whose work centres on sculptural beings known as Nummias - devoted vessels that sit somewhere between object and companion.

-As her practice has developed, Illsley’s work has also become shaped by an increasing awareness of time, memory, and mortality - the quiet understanding that the objects we live alongside often outlive us.
-Through these small sculptural beings she explores how objects can hold traces of humour, tenderness, and human experience.
+As her practice has developed, Kerrie’s work has become increasingly shaped by an awareness of memory and mortality - a quiet understanding that the objects we surround ourselves with often outlive us, holding traces of humour, tenderness, and human experience.

-Working from her studio in the UK, Illsley creates works that explore how even the smallest objects can carry surprising emotional presence within the quiet rituals of everyday life.
+Working from her studio in the UK, Kerrie creates sculptures that explore how even the smallest forms can carry a surprising emotional presence within the quiet rituals of everyday life.